Netsbump/duckLift/frontend/DuckLiftWebApp/README.md

 ### ✨ Librairies

 - **React & TypeScript:** The foundation of this project.
 I'm diving into modern web development with React and bolstering my expertise through TypeScript.
-- **Chakra UI:** I chose the MUI library for its sleek design and versatility.
+- **Chakra UI:** I chose the Chakra UI library for its sleek design and versatility.
 It's a great playground for enhancing my design sense and crafting user-friendly interfaces.
 - **Axios:** For seamless API integration.
 I'm using Axios to familiarize myself with best-practice API integration and to improve frontend-backend communication.
 - **React Router:** Routing is crucial in React apps.
 I'm learning to structure my application and provide smooth navigation with React Router.
 - **ESLint & Prettier:** Discipline first!
 I've equipped myself with ESLint and Prettier to ensure I adhere to best practices, keep my code neat, and maintain consistency in my coding style.
 - **Vite.js:** Performance and rapid development in focus.
 I've adopted Vite.js to keep abreast of modern development tools and to enhance my development workflow's efficiency.
+- **Jest:** : Providing a comprehensive platform for unit and integration testing.
+With its capabilities for mocking, test coverage, and powerful assertions, Jest facilitates the validation of application logic and enhances the development experience.
+In combination with `@testing-library/react` for testing React components in a more idiomatic way and `@testing-library/jest-dom` to extend Jest's assertions with more DOM-specific matchers, this setup aims to ensure the application remains reliable and maintainable as it evolves.
+- **Vite-tsconfig-paths**: Streamlining imports.
+This plugin is a game-changer for managing complex directory structures.
+By leveraging TypeScript's path aliases, it simplifies imports across the project, making the codebase more navigable and reducing the overhead of managing long relative paths.
+- **Storybook**: Crafting components in isolation.
+Storybook serves as an essential tool in this project for building and testing UI components in isolation.
+It accelerates UI development, promotes component reuse, and ensures visual consistency across the application.
+- **React Hook Form** : Streamlined form management.
+React Hook Form is employed for its performance and minimal re-rendering, making form handling in React applications efficient and straightforward.
+It significantly simplifies form validation and data gathering, leading to an improved user experience.

 ### 🔴 Note